 If your property includes retirement or pension plans, your property division attorney can explain your rights under the qualified domestic relations order procedures.

-Property settlements in judgments may be enforced by execution, garnishment, show cause proceedings, etc. Your attorney will explain these procedures to you upon request.
+Property settlements in judgments may be enforced by execution, garnishment, show cause proceedings, etc. Your property division attorney will explain these procedures to you upon request.

 In determining property issues, the court will usually consider the following:

 Length of the marriage

 The length of a marriage figures heavily in property distribution since a longer marriage has more time to accumulate marital property.
 In most divorces, property that was brought to the marriage by one or the other party may still be considered their own property.
 The longer the marriage goes on for, the more marital property there will be.